-The Bank has put in place policies relating to management of credit risk, market risk, operational risk and asset-liability both for the domestic as well as overseas operations along with overseas subsidiaries as per the respective host regulatory requirements and business needs.
+The Bank has put in place policies relating to management of credit risk, market risk, operational risk, reputation risk, subsidiary risk and asset-liability both for the domestic as well as overseas operations along with overseas subsidiaries as per the respective host regulatory requirements and business needs.
 The overseas policies are drawn based on the risk perceptions of these economies and the Bank's risk appetite.